aquatix/dammit.nl/content/posts/link-stop-reading-news.md

 So why keep yourself submerged in it?
 The rate in which information/tidbits are fired into our brains has increased a lot over the years, and we barely have time to form thoughts about them ourselves; probably the person writing the article we just read isn't that well-informed on the subject themselves either.

 Myself, I quit cold-turkey years ago when I realised I could just keep reading news factlets continuously.
 I prefer reading a good book instead, or watching a TV series, spending time actually paying attention to my dear ones or being submerged in a game instead.
 There's barely enough time for that as it is, so not spending time on news helps tremendously.
 Important stuff will percolate through anyway.
+It surely was healthy for my (state of) mind.

 Anyway, good read, food for thought.